Jonnyauk/Wonderflux/README.md

 Any active child theme of Wonderflux automatically has access to a number of theme configuration options (almost all are filterable on individual view too - cool!)

+You'll find these in the admin area under 'Appearance'.

+**Feeling brave?** Beta testers can try out the shiny new Customizer options by installing the [WP Flux Layout plugin](http://wonderflux.com/guide/function) plugin.
+It automatically interacts with Wonderflux if you have a child theme active - cute!

 * Number of vertical columns
 * Main content width
 * Main container position